saurav-22/food-delivery-app-repo/README.md

 ###

-Connect with me on LinkedIn: https://www.linkedin.com/in/sauravqa/ — happy to answer questions or demo the deployment.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/sauravqa/) — happy to answer questions or demo the deployment.